jonaskello/effects-experiment/README.md

 ### Cons

 - Unfamiliar syntax to most developers.
+- Cannot infer the type of yield expression based on yielded value without workaround using `yield*`.
 - It is easy to cheat with an sync effect like `console.log()`.

 ### Notes